Sequential Fragmentation of C/2025 K1 (ATLAS) After Its Near-Sun Passage: Abstract

 \section{Abstract}

 Comet C/2025 K1 (ATLAS) reached perihelion at 0.33~au on 2025 October 8.
 Daily monitoring by the LCO Outbursting Objects Key Project revealed a major activity increase between November 2 and 4, accompanied by rapid changes in coma morphology.
 Serendipitous HST/STIS acquisition images obtained on November 8–10 captured the comet only days after this event and resolved five fragments, providing an early high-resolution view of a nucleus in the process of disruption.
-Fragment motions and morphologies indicate a hierarchical fragmentation sequence, including a slow secondary split of fragment B. Back-extrapolation shows that both the primary and secondary breakups preceded their associated photometric outbursts by roughly one to three days.
-This consistent lag, together with the appearance of thin, short-lived arclets around fragment A in the first HST epoch, suggests that freshly exposed interior material warms rapidly but requires time before dust can be released efficiently.
-These combined ground- and space-based observations provide rare, time-resolved constraints on the thermal and structural evolution of a fragmented comet near perihelion and highlight the scientific value of capturing a nucleus within days of disruption.
+Fragment motions and morphologies indicate a hierarchical fragmentation sequence, including a slow secondary split of fragment II.
+Back-extrapolation shows that both the primary and secondary breakups preceded their associated photometric outbursts by roughly one to three days.
+This consistent lag, together with the appearance of thin, short-lived arclets around fragment I in the first HST epoch, suggests that freshly exposed interior material warms rapidly but requires time before dust can be released efficiently. { Given the comet’s close perihelion passage, rotational instability driven by enhanced outgassing torques is a plausible contributor to nucleus disintegration and dust release, and may represent the primary source of the observed brightening.} These combined ground- and space-based observations provide rare, time-resolved constraints on the thermal and structural evolution of a fragmented comet near perihelion and highlight the scientific value of capturing a nucleus within days of disruption { when thermal adjustment, dust mantle re-formation, and outgassing-driven torques jointly govern the onset of activity.}

-\begin{highlights} \item HST resolved a hierarchical fragmentation sequence in C/2025 K1 (ATLAS) within days of disruption, while the LOOK survey provided continuous photometric context and tracked the subsequent evolution of its activity. \item Fragment kinematics and a consistent 1–3~day delay between breakup and brightening show that post-fragmentation activation is controlled by thermal diffusion into freshly exposed interior layers, analogous to delayed activity following \textit{Rosetta}’s cliff collapses on 67P. \item Short-lived, shell-like arclets observed around fragment~A in the first HST epoch indicate dust-shell release during initial warm-up rather than gas-driven pressure waves, revealing the physical processes governing early post-fragmentation morphology. \end{highlights}
+\begin{highlights} \item HST resolved a hierarchical fragmentation sequence in C/2025~K1 (ATLAS) within days of disruption, while the LOOK survey provided continuous photometric context and tracked the subsequent evolution of its activity. \item Fragment kinematics and a consistent 1–3~day delay between breakup and brightening show that post-fragmentation activation is controlled by { thermal adjustment of newly exposed surfaces}, analogous to delayed activity following \textit{Rosetta}’s cliff collapses on 67P. \item Short-lived, shell-like arclets observed around fragment~I in the first HST epoch indicate dust-shell release during initial warm-up rather than gas-driven pressure waves, revealing the physical processes governing early post-fragmentation morphology and the onset of efficient dust production.